danieldupriest/raviolink/README.md

 ## Setup

 1. Install ClamAV on the server.
 On Debian this can be done with `sudo apt-get install clamav`.
 Note that ClamAV will not run on Google's smallest VM with 512MB of memory.
-It requires more than that.
-I am currently running it on a 1.7 GB machine with no problems.
+They recommend at least 2 GB of memory, though I am currently running it on a 1.7 GB machine with no problems.
 2. Ensure npm is installed and run `npm i` in the root directory of the project
 3. Copy `.env.sample` to `.env` and edit to configure